JasonChe123/InvestmentWeb/README.md

-## To install psycopg2 to connect to the postgres database
+## Install psycopg2 to connect to the postgres database
 > pip install psycopg2-binary

 ## Maintain the database, keep the financial data up to date